by Christopher Martin Thomas

 Here are two contemporary theologians who neatly put it into perspective for us:

-‘The Holy Spirit was not given so that we might enjoy the spiritual equivalent of a day at Alton Towers, but in order to take the victory of the cross into the world’ - Tom Wright, previously Bishop of Durham
+‘The Holy Spirit was not given so that we might enjoy the spiritual equivalent of a day at Alton Towers, but in order to take the victory of the cross into the world’ - Tom Wright, theologian, previously Bishop of Durham

 ‘At every Eucharist we pray that the Lamb of God who takes away the sins of the world may have mercy and grant us his peace.
-It is through his mighty act of redemption, achieved once for all upon the cross and shown in his resurrection, that this happens. ….. the sin which brought about Christ's cross was overturned and made impotent in his resurrection’ - Alex Gordon, then Provost of Inverness Cathedral, currently Chaplain of Holy Trinity Geneva.
+It is through his mighty act of redemption, achieved once for all upon the cross and shown in his resurrection, that this happens. ….. the sin which brought about Christ's cross was overturned and made impotent in his resurrection’ - Alex Gordon, then Provost of Inverness Cathedral, thence Chaplain of Holy Trinity Geneva.

 Finally, and with this I've nearly finished: In a culture where our faith is under attack on a philosophical and intellectual level, you can see how important it is that we should not allow our understanding of the very core of our faith to be watered down either by outside accusations of being Medieval in our understanding, or by inside hang-ups that associate what we believe with something negative and undesirable.